By Lebohang Mofokeng 18 June 2017

 Members of the Young Entrepreneur Council, an invitation only non-profit organization comprised of the country’s most promising young entrepreneurs cited the following reasons as being some of the benefits of writing a business plan:

-“The biggest reason to write out a business plan regardless of any financing option concerns is that it can help you stay organized and remain on track.
-Businesses without a plan can easily get off-target, and revenues will suffer as a result.
+“The biggest reason to write a business plan regardless of any financing option concerns is that it can help you stay organized and remain on track.
+Businesses without a plan can easily go off-target, thus causing revenues to suffer as a result.
 Creating a plan with expense projections, revenue forecasts, and more can help a small business remain committed to its long-term goals.”

 The business plan should be based on empirical research.
-Primary research – being the collection of information that is directly related to your product or service offering, it is information that is collected to validate the existence of a problem or need, that your product/service offering can solve.
-Collecting secondary research – being information that already exists, that can be found in books, periodicals and general business reports.
+Primary research – being the collection of information that is directly related to your product or service offering, This is information that is collected to validate the existence of a problem or need that the product/service you are offering can solve.
+Secondary research – being information that already exists, that can be found in books, periodicals and general business reports.

-So an aspiring entrepreneur should spend a lot of time developing his/her product or service offering.
-And also understanding the different dynamics of the market and industry of which the business plans to operate in. understanding their customers and their behaviour.
-And while writing a business plan, all ideas should be tested by conducting research, this will either validate or discard your idea.
-And whether or not there is a need for your product/service in the market.
+So an aspiring entrepreneur should spend a lot of time developing their product or service offering.
+They also need to understand the different dynamics of the market and industry in which the business plans id to operate in.
+They need to understand their customers and their behaviour.
+While writing a business plan, all ideas should be tested by conducting research.
+This will either validate or discard your ideas and whether or not there is a need for your product/service in the market.

 For more information on business plans and starting a business visit: SEDA(Small Enterprise Development Agency) – an initiative from the Department of Trade and Industry.
 Log onto www.seda.gov.za Email: Info@seda.org.za

 Call centre: 0860 103 703 Tel:+27(0)124411000 Fax:+27(0)124412053